-- The Washington Post mobile content has seen a 23% increase in returning users within 7 days: 63% users return on the AMP version vs. 51% on the non-AMP version;
+- Return rates increase faster with AMP.
+I.e. : The Washington Post mobile content has seen a 23 % increase in returning users within 7 days : 63 % users return on the AMP version vs. 51 % on the non-AMP version

-- 60% total mobile traffic of The Guardian is AMP;
+- 60 % total mobile traffic of The Guardian is through AMP

-- According to SEO, AMP boosts page performance and capitalizes on mobile-friendly traffic.
-As a result, AMP pages rank high and are likely to appear in Google’s carousel results;
+- SEO : AMP boosts page performance and is mobile-friendly.
+As a result, AMP pages rank high and are likely to appear in Google’s carousel results

-- Frequent updates of the component library in order to broaden opportunities: category page, product page, payment methods for e-commerce, more animations allowed to create dynamic window display websites, etc.
+- Frequent updates and contribution are made to the library of components in order to enhance functionalities : category page, product page, payment methods for e-commerce, more animations allowed to create dynamic websites, etc.

-We studied AMP possibilities in terms of e-commerce, before looking into specificities for information and showcase websites.
-After a brief introduction to AMP, this article dives into an analysis of the state of play for e-commerce websites.
+We studied AMP possibilities in terms of e-commerce, before looking into specificities for information websites.
+After a brief introduction to AMP, this article analyse of the state of play for e-commerce websites.

 On Google, AMP pages can be easily spotted as they bear the lightning icon and the “AMP” label.